awildmelon/100-Days-of-Code/README.md

 This repo is simply for me to save and share my progress as I go through each of the lessons.

+Notes:

-You'll need to install the required modules to run some of the code.
+- You'll need to install the required modules to run some of the code.

-If you wish to learn about how this code works and the details/specifics of each problem, it is explained in her course.
+- If you wish to learn about how this code works and the details/specifics of each problem, it is explained in Dr. Angela Yu's course.

 Course Link: https://www.udemy.com/course/100-days-of-code/